R5-D4

 UNITOY 1977 MADE IN HONG KONG COO

-I’ve found both large and small MIHK COOs on early 21bk Unitoy cards as well as Trilogo cards.
-These steel moulds were used in various stages without any reason I can see other than, it just happened to be the mould that was picked off the shelf by the tooling supervisor.
+We’ve found both large and small MIHK COOs on early 21bk Unitoy cards as well as Trilogo cards.
+These moulds were used in various stages without any reason other than it just happened to be the mould that was picked up off the shelf by the tooling manager on the day.

 COO aside, the rest of the figure shares the same details with it’s Unitoy brother, the SW/ESB era F1 MIHK COO.
 To recap, the key details for the mould family 5 Unitoy R5 are: